GXC2356/Releases/README.md

-# Installation Guide For SkylineUI on Vayu
+# Installation Guide For SkylineUI on Vayu (Poco X3 Pro)

 ## IF YOU ARE FROM ANOTHER ROM, CLEAN FLASH IS MANDATORY.